jjjkkyz/NU-NeRF/README.md

 Please consult [the manual for NeRO for now](https://github.com/liuyuan-pal/NeRO/blob/main/custom_object.md).

 ### Fill in config files or use the corresponding file for our dataset
 Explanations of some essential entrys in the config files.
 Most of the config entry should document themselves.
+If you are using our released datasets, you can use the configs in the configs/ folder, only needing to modify the dataset directories.

 ```yaml
 network: shape # set to 'shape' if stage1, 'stage2' if stage2.